 Daisies Early Education and Care Centre is one of two services under the same ownership located on neighbouring sections.
 The co-owners oversee operations, with two pedagogical leaders sharing responsibility for curriculum development.
 The daily running of the service is the responsibility of a head teacher supported by an educational leader.
-This service provides for children aged three years to school age.
-The philosophy prioritises creating a loving, engaging and pleasing place of learning for all pēpi, tamariki, whānau and kaiako.
+This service provides for children up to three years of age.
+The philosophy prioritises creating a loving, engaging and pleasing place of learning for all pepī, tamariki, whānau and kaiako.
 It is underpinned by the te ao Māori values of whakautetanga, manaakitanga, kaitiakitanga, hiriritanga and whanaketanga.